Skip To The Main Content

 We encourage you to keep us informed about your publications and presentations based on these data.
 To facilitate that, the CAHMI will be contacting you in a few months.
 Since the main mission of the Data Resource Center is to facilitate dissemination and utilization of the results of the National Surveys, we are always delighted to be able to identify real-life examples of how planners, families, grant writers, researchers, and child health policy advocates are using survey results to promote better health and improve access to and quality of children’s health care services.

-The updated weights have been applied to the 2022 NSCH DRC constructed dataset and the 2022 and 2021-2022 NSCH data query findings.
-Updated weights have not been applied to prior DRC datasets and data query findings.
-Due to the imputation and weighting changes, the estimates produced using the U.S. Census Bureau’s public use files with the new weights are not directly comparable to these prior DRC data query and DRC constructed datasets.
-The DRC indicators and measures displayed on the interactive data from prior years can be recreated with updated weights by applying the codes available in the DRC codebook(s) to updated public use files provided on the U.S.Census Bureau’s website.
+Data Alert!
+In 2024, the Maternal and Child Health Bureau and the Census Bureau revised imputation and weighting by race and ethnicity for the NSCH.
+The updated weights have been applied to the 2022 and 2021-2022 NSCH data query findings and DRC constructed datasets, but have not been applied to the 2016-2021 NSCH data query and DRC datasets.
+Due to the imputation and weighting changes, the estimates on the DRC archived interactive data query (2016-2021) are not comparable to estimates produced using datasets with the updated weights available on the U.S. Census Bureau’s website.
+Estimates with new weights for the DRC indicators and measures displayed on the archived data query for the 2016-2021 NSCH can be created by applying the codes available in the DRC codebooks to the updated public use files provided on the U.S. Census Bureau’s website.
+Please read the weighting revisions technical document for more information.

 2022 National Survey of Children's Health (NSCH) Topical